 CT accounts for most diagnostic radiation exposure to patients collectively.
 If multiple scans are done, the total radiation dose may be relatively high, placing the patient at potential risk (see Risks of Medical Radiation).
 Patients who have recurrent urinary tract stones or who have had major trauma are most likely to have multiple CT scans.
 The risk of radiation exposure vs benefit of the examination must always be considered because the effective radiation dose of one abdomen CT is equal to 500 chest x-rays.

 Current practice dictates that CT scanning use the lowest radiation dose possible.
 Modern CT scanners and revised imaging protocols have dramatically lowered radiation exposure from CT.
-The American College of Radiology has initiated effective programs to limit radiation dose from CT: Image Wisely for adults and Image Gently initiative for children.
 Also, newer, investigational methods are evaluating the use of even much lower radiation doses for certain CT scans and certain indications; in some cases, these doses would be comparable to the radiation delivered by x-rays.

 Some CT scans use IV contrast, which has certain risks (see Radiographic Contrast Agents and Contrast Reactions).
 However, oral and rectal contrast also has risks, such as the following: